sourcemeta/learnjsonschema.com/content/2020-12/applicator/anyOf.markdown

 {{<instance-pass `An instance not conforming to the second subschema of 'anyOf' is also valid`>}}
 { "foo": true }
 {{</instance-pass>}}
-* _Remember, if any subschema within the `anyOf` keyword passes validation or has a boolean `true` value, the overall validation against `anyOf` stops at that point, indicating successful validation for this keyword._
+* _Remember, if any subschema within the `anyOf` keyword passes validation or has a boolean `true` value, the overall result of `anyOf` is considered valid._

 {{<schema `Schema with nested 'anyOf'`>}}
 {